Tomahawks and Hatches: Part 1 of 3 – Early History of Axes and Battle Axes

 Sixteenth Century illustration of Halberd axe

-Axes Used in Battle.
 The first axes used in battle were the same that were used in everyday life.
 Though fiction in the action ‘barbarian’ genre, such as the popular Conan the Barbarian series, used specific axes for battle welded by muscular warrior types, in reality, those who were called to war were ordinary tribesmen, mainly fathers and sons, who grabbed whatever tool was available when battling opposing tribes or kingdoms.
 It was only later, around 400 AD, with the advent of iron, that the focus shifted to developing specific axes for fighting.

 Francisca Throwing Axe

-Franziska axe was an early, smaller axe similar to the modern hatchets, that was specifically designed for battle, however it was also useful in the hunt.
+Franziska axes were an early, smaller axe similar to the modern hatchets, that was specifically designed for battle, however it was also useful in the hunt.
 It was first used by the Franks and later Teutonic tribes and Goths from around 400 – 500 AD.
 The axe heads were thick and sharp with a distinct short handle.
 It was effective mostly as a hand weapon in close combat, yet its design allowed it to be thrown as a projectile.
 However, most combatants most likely kept a firm grip on their prized weapon so as not to be left standing unarmed.
 When thrown, it would frequently be at a distance of ten or twelve paces from the enemy, yet could still be deadly at larger distances.
 Because of its unusual shape, when correctly thrown, a Franziska rotated a number of times in the air before the axe blade hit its target.
 It rotated once at four to five meters, twice at eight to nine meters, and three times at a distance of twelve to thirteen meters.
 Though carried into battle, these axes were very useful as a projectile during the hunt.
 When game was spotted, it could, like the spear, be thrown quickly and quietly from a distance with great precision.
 And once thrown, even if the target was missed, it could be retrieved without threat of attack from an enemy.

 Bayeux Tapestry featuring Viking Battle Axe